JeComtempleDuCodeSource/Konkantezer/README.md

 It can also create ready to be compiled C source to extract directories, very helpful if you don't want to ship your program in a .zip or .tar.gz/bz2/xz.

 ## TO DO
-* Comment code: On going!
+* Comment code.
-* Selectable maximum size of .c parts: Soon!
++ Selectable maximum size of .c parts.
-* Pairing with compression: With the Treemer program i'll try to do something.
 * Colored output with the help of Prisma.h.

 ## Use